 - Tasks from the last 30 days: Shows a list of tasks that have occurred for that service.
 If you're trying to troubleshoot why a VM was powered off, you may need to review both tasks and events.

-Tip: If the Chef and Puppet tabs do not contain any information or if you want to retrieve the latest configuration, click Resync.
+If the Chef and Puppet tabs don't contain any information, or if you want to retrieve the latest configuration, click Resync.

 See Daily Operations to learn how to perform the most common service management tasks.

-When you select a service, the last-used operation is listed on the button.
-The operations that the drop-down menu lists depend on the service type and the operations you have permission to run for the service's current state.
+When you select a service, the last-used operation is listed on the actions button.
+The available operations depend on the service type and the operations you have permission to run for the service's current state.